Charles II, Elector Palatine: Rule

 His short reign was not glamorous.
 He appointed his incompetent former tutor Paul Hachenberg as chief minister, leaving his half-siblings, the "Raugraves", out of favour.
 He brought back his mother from Kassel and paid her immense debts.
 Charles was of a weak and timid nature, marked by familial childhood experiences.
 He showed a superficial enthusiasm for military life.
 Charles was a strict Calvinist.
 The court preacher Johann Ludwig Langhanns became senior minister after Hachenberg's death.

 Increasing financial difficulties in the state budget, caused by oversized households, passion for hunting and theater as well as military spending, could no longer be regulated by tax increases.
 In 1682, Charles pledged Germersheim to France for twenty years.
 He liked to stage expensive theatrical re-enactments of battles with sieges, ships, etc. and within a few years wasted the national treasury that his father had saved over many years.

 Charles was the last Elector of the Palatinate from the Protestant Reformed House of Palatinate-Simmern; upon his death, the Electoral Palatinate passed to the Catholic Palatinate-Neuburg branch of the family.
-The rival claims to the Palatinate of his sister, Elizabeth Charlotte, Duchess of Orleans, Louis XIV of France's sister-in-law, was the pretext for the French invasion of the Palatinate in 1688, which began the Nine Years War.
+The rival claims to the Palatinate of his sister, Elizabeth Charlotte, Duchess of Orleans, Louis XIV's sister-in-law, was the pretext for the French invasion of the Palatinate in 1688, which began the Nine Years War.